aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    .. py:staticmethod:: staticMethod(name) -> string

-      Jsdocs for static method
+      Jsdocs for static method.

-      :param name: The name of the person to say hello to
+      :param name: The name of the person to say hello to.
       :type name: string
       :rtype: string